Edith Shackleton Heald

-Edith Shackleton Heald (12 September 1885 – 4 November 1976) was a bisexual British journalist who was the last mistress of the poet W. B. Yeats from 1937 until his death in 1939, and lived with the lesbian and gender non-conforming artist Gluck from 1944 until her death in 1976.
+Edith Shackleton Heald (12 September 1885 – 4 November 1976) was a British journalist who was the last mistress of the poet W. B. Yeats from 1937 until his death in 1939, and lived with the lesbian and gender non-conforming artist Gluck from 1944 until her death in 1976.

 Yeats called her "the best paid woman journalist of her time", and Arnold Bennett called her the "most brilliant reviewer" in London.

 Early life

-Heald was born 12 September 1885 in Manchester, the younger daughter of John Thomas Heald and Mary Shackleton.
+Heald was born 12 September 1885 in Ballyclare, co.
+Antrim, Ireland, the younger daughter of John Thomas Heald and Mary Shackleton.
 They were both from Stacksteads, Lancashire; he was originally a schoolmaster.
 Heald had an older sister, Nora Shackleton Heald, with whom she co-owned the Chantry House.
 Nora went on to be editor of The Queen and The Lady.
 Her brother Ivan Shackleton Heald (1883–1916) was "Fleet Street's most acclaimed humorous writer" until he joined the Royal Flying Corps and died in the First World War.